chemouna/Decor/README.md

-this has the advantage of reusing these decorators in other views. the module decorators contains some examples of useful decorators that you can start using now, more of them will be added soon.
+this has the advantage of reusing these decorators in other views. the module decorators contains some examples of useful decorators that you can start using now, or write your own by extending AttrsDecorator<T> where T is the type of the view the decor will be applied on.

 If you want to apply only a subset of decorators :